Joseph Stalin's rise to power

 Stalin then pivoted to focus on Trotsky.
 Stalin forged an alliance with fellow Old Bolsheviks to oppose Trotsky in the party apparatus.
 Defeating Trotsky was difficult as he had a prominent role in the October Revolution.
 Trotsky developed the Red Army and played an indispensable role during the Russian Civil War.
 Stalin feuded with Trotsky quietly, to appear as "The Golden Centre Man".
 Prior to the Revolution, Trotsky frequently snubbed Stalin, mocked his lack of education, and questioned his effectiveness as a revolutionary.
 Stalin's theory of "Socialism in One Country" was a contrast to Trotsky's "Permanent Revolution".
-Trotsky's downfall was swift, he was first removed as Commissar for Military and Naval Affairs (January 1925), then removed from the Politburo (October 1926), and lost his seat on the Central Committee in October 1927.
+Trotsky's downfall was swift: he was first removed as Commissar for Military and Naval Affairs (January 1925), then removed from the Politburo (October 1926), and lost his seat on the Central Committee in October 1927.
 Stalin expelled him from the party in November 1927, and sent him to Alma–Ata in Kazakhstan in 1928.
-Trotsky was expelled from the Soviet Union in February 1929 and lived the rest of his life in exile.
+Trotsky was expelled from the Soviet Union in February 1929, lived the rest of his life in exile, and was ultimately assassinated in August 1940.
 With Trotsky out of the way, Stalin then pivoted to form an alliance with the party's right wing.
 Using his position as General Secretary, Stalin began to fill the Soviet bureaucracy with loyalists.
 After Lenin's death, Stalin traveled across the USSR to deliver lectures on Leninist philosophy and began framing himself as Lenin's successor.
-As the 1920s progressed, Stalin used his position to expel critics within the party and tightened his grip.
+As the 1920s progressed, Stalin used his position to expel critics, such as Bukharin, within the party and tightened his grip.
+Bukharin was an outspoken critic of Stalin's plans for rapid industrialization using Kulak wealth, and advocated a return to Lenin's New Economic Policy; a position that resulted in his execution.
 Stalin's alliance with the party's right wing ended when Stalin decided to proceed with the First Five Year Plan, abandoning the New Economic Policy.
 Stalin defeated his opponents within the party by 1928, ending internal power struggles.
 From 1929 onwards Stalin's leadership over the party and state was established and he remained undisputed leader of the USSR until his death.